alixedi/land/apps/lituk.md

       text: >-

         There wouldn't be a simpler app than this for Life in UK tests.
-No signups required, no clutter of sdertisements, no activation or personal information is asked.
+No signups required, no clutter of advertisements, no activation or personal information is asked.

         It has simple Q& A layout.
 Explanations to Answers particularly helped me learn more about the subject.